josephholder/red-apple/README.md

 The url to store a playlist: /api/vi/playlist

-Below is a json object that can responds with api, the relationships allow for many tracks to one playlist and many artists to one track.
+Below is a json object that can respond with the api, the relationships are many tracks to one playlist and many artists to one track.
 { "name": "name", "tracks": [ { "title": "title 1", "artists": [ "artist 1", "artist 2" ] } ] }

 The url to show a playlist: /api/vi/playlist/{id:}